security-union/rust-for-backend-development/README.md

-# Simple Rocket API Boilerplate 🚀🔥
+# Rust From 0 to God 🚀🔥

 This is a simple Rocket Json HTTP API boilerplate for starting your own API.